bruceharrison1984/Schedulely/README.md

 ### Prerelease

 _This component is still very early in development.
-Everything is currently still subject to massive change, so use at your own risk!_
+Everything is currently still subject to massive change, so use at your own risk!
+Don't be surprised if you run into major or breaking bugs until we hit the 1.0.0 release._

 ![Schedulely Preview](https://github.com/bruceharrison1984/Schedulely/blob/main/assets/preview.png?raw=true 'Schedulely Preview')